RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

   plt.imshow(np.abs(UV.data_array[bl_ind, 0, :, 0]))  # Amplitude waterfall for 0th spectral window and 0th polarization
   plt.show()

-Example 4
+UVData: Selecting data
 ---------
-Selecting data (UVData): The select method lets you select specific antennas (by number or name), antenna pairs, frequencies (in Hz or by channel number), times or polarizations to keep in the object while removing others.
+The select method lets you select specific antennas (by number or name), antenna pairs, frequencies (in Hz or by channel number), times or polarizations to keep in the object while removing others.